|Servicing category||Overall ranking||Management and organization||Loan administration||Ranking outlook|

 REO management and dispositions

-REAM handles all REO assets, organized into two geographic regional teams: East and West.
+REAM handles all REO assets and is organized into two geographic regional teams: East and West.
 It further subdivides the country into 12 smaller territories to obtain operating efficiencies with brokers and property managers in the respective regions.
-In addition, a hospitality team specializes solely on hotel collateral (both at the loan- and REO-level) due to the unique nature and specific challenges associated with this asset class.
 Each team leader manages several REO managers and associates responsible for asset management and property oversight.

 - An REO asset manager is assigned at an early stage in the foreclosure process to assist the transition team with due diligence and vendor selection (property managers, brokers, and appraisers).